 These quick and easy fish cakes are fun appetizer or main course made with cod, or you favorite white fish.
 Pair them with homemade tartar sauce to really take this recipe to a new level.
 Makes 16 fish cakes.

 I’m a huge fan of all things seafood, and these fish cakes are no exception.
-I first made them two years ago for New Year’s Eve, and they were a hit.
-I’ve tweaked the recipe a little since, though.
+I first made them two years ago for New Year’s Eve, and they were a hit, and this year I plan to make them for Christmas (along with my Canadian meat pie) I’ve tweaked the recipe a little since, though.
 I’ve simplified it, and limited the ingredients to make these cod cakes a more realistic option for weeknight dinners and last minute get-togethers.

 Fish cakes a great alternative to crab cakes – especially if you’re on a budget.
 They’d also be a great way to use up leftover fish, if you have it.
 I’ve laced them with my favorite seafood seasoning, and I paired them with my favorite homemade tartar sauce.
 You could also serve your fish cakes with your favorite remoulade (think like a crab cake here!) or cocktail sauce for something a little lighter.

 Here’s what you’ll need to make these cod fish cakes